Let's enjoy a COVID-Safe summer on the Peninsula. Check the latest information and updates about Coronavirus.

-Learn more about how to pay your rates in person, online, BPay, by mail, at the Post Office, by phone or direct debit arrangement.
+Learn more about how to pay your rates in person, online, BPay, at the Post Office, by phone or direct debit.
 When are rates due, when will you get your rates notice and more.

 Council rates are a property based tax.
 Therefore, the rates you pay are based on the value of the property you own.